 Why is the 2020 NFL Draft such a good hindsight class?

 Because it produced real stars, real busts, and major value swings throughout the board.
-It gives enough contrast to support redrafts, regrades, rankings, and position-by-position debates years after the fact.
+It gives enough contrast to support redrafts, regrades, rankings, and broader draft-process debates years after the fact.

 What is the best page to read first in this series?